Generating Open Graph previews for static sites

 There are a few other things I learned while working on this:

-• You probably want a bigger preview image than you think.
-I started out with a 600x300 image because it was so easy to design the HTML template for, but the image came out grainy.
-The example here has been scaled up to double that
+image because it was so easy to design the HTML template for, but the image came out grainy.
+The example here has been scaled up to double that - You'll also get better images if you make sure to set the

-• Remember that the point of Open Graph integration is to convey additional meaning when sharing URLs: generating preview images is cool, but make sure they're meaningful.
+to 2 when creating the new Playwright context.
+This helps ensure the pixel density is high enough in Playwright to produce reasonable-fidelity screenshots - Remember that the point of Open Graph integration is to convey additional meaning when sharing URLs: generating preview images is cool, but make sure they're meaningful.
 You're trying to entice a passing-by reader, presumably in a way that plain-text won't.

 I hope this helps you share your creations mores easily, and as always thanks for reading!